Tubular Bells II: Writing and recording

 Before Oldfield started to write music for the album, he revisited Tubular Bells and mapped out its composition into different coloured sections.
 He kept a progress chart in his home studio, writing directly onto the wallpaper in pen; his first entry was in June 1991 when he recorded the first piano figure for the album.

 To produce the album, Oldfield chose Trevor Horn with assistance from Tom Newman, who had also helped to produce Tubular Bells.
-In 2018, Newman stated that when Horn was brought into the project, he insisted that the instruments be sequenced rather than played by hand, which led to a major falling-out between Newman and Horn.
+In 2018, Newman said that when Horn was brought into the project, he insisted that the instruments be sequenced rather than played by hand, which led to a major falling-out between Newman and Horn.
 Horn was based in Los Angeles at this time, so Oldfield rented a mansion off Doheny Drive for nine months to record the album and had his home studio equipment and mixing desk shipped to Los Angeles via the Panama Canal.
 Oldfield gave Horn the nickname Dr. Click, because of his insistence in having each part played in time.
 Oldfield credited Horn in giving the album "rhythm and groove" which he considered a weak spot in his technique and something that the original Tubular Bells had lacked.
 Oldfield also credited Horn in encouraging him to play with "more feeling [and] love", as he had become accustomed to playing in an angry way.
 "When I did, the music started to sing instead of growling at you."

-When it came to recording the tubular bells for the album, Oldfield underwent a search to find a set he deemed satisfactory enough as he had destroyed the original bells used on Tubular Bells.
+When it came to recording the tubular bells, Oldfield underwent a search to find a set he deemed satisfactory enough as he had destroyed the original bells used on Tubular Bells.
 He was close to giving up until he visited a percussion shop in London's East End, where he "Found a little set, almost like a toy set.
 And I hit them once and said, 'yeah, that's it'".